 For most couples, trying for a baby automatically means upgrades in the nutrition department.
 Organic-geared shopping lists, nutrient-rich meals, carefully cooked superfoods, the works!

-For the most part, it’s the woman who helms the preconception ship, crafting well-thought-out meal plans, laying off the occasional Rosé, staying true to the doctor’s orders.
-And that’s just the top of it.
+For the most part, it's the woman who helms the preconception ship, crafting well-thought-out meal plans, laying off the occasional Rosa, staying true to the doctor's orders.
+And that's just the top of it.
 What is often forgotten is that while female nutrition is instrumental in determining conception and a healthy pregnancy, male nutrition plays an equally important role.
 A nutrient-rich diet can promote sperm health, reverse sperm damage and enhance mobility and motility.
 But as with every story, there are two sides to the nutrition narrative.
 Just as good nutrition can have a direct bearing on the health and potency of sperm, there are some foods and habits that are thought to be detrimental to sperm integrity.
 Tobacco and alcohol, for instance, are known to lead to compromised sperm production, sperm damage and poor sperm quality.
-And while those are just the obvious candidates on the fertility damage leaderboard, there are other seemingly innocuous foods (likely on your dinner table) that can take a toll on your little swimmers.
-Take note of the top 5.
+And while those are just the obvious candidates on the fertility damage leaderboard.

 Processed meat refers to meat that has been preserved by salting, curing, smoking, canning or drying.
 If you're fond of weekend brunch binges that brim over with hot dogs, bacon, salami, sausages and ham, you may want to reconsider the order on your plate.
 Research suggests that men who regularly eat processed meat carry 23% less sperm than those who consume it in moderate quantities or not at all.
 Why?
 Well, processed meats are chock-full of hormonal residues that disturb the reproductive ecosystem.